 Sounds familiar, doesn't it?
 It starts with a generation that doesn't know the Lord.
 It ends up with everyone doing their own thing.
 That's how a country implodes.
+Thankfully, in Israel's case, God saved this country, again and again, through the judges.

-And here's how God saved a country.
 Let me make two important observations about Deborah's story.
 First...

 - A. The story is full of surprises.
 I'll point out eight of the surprises as we walk through chapter four. - 1.
 Israel turned from the Lord (1-3).
-Notice verse 1, "After Ehud died, the Israelites once again did evil in the eyes of the LORD."
+Notice verse 1 (NIV), "After Ehud died, the Israelites once again did evil in the eyes of the LORD."